tenpy/tenpy/doc/INSTALL.rst

     conda install matplotlib sphinx numpydoc pip nose pip install yapf    # (if you want to contribute)

+.. note :
+    MKL uses different threads to parallelize different BLAS and LAPACK routines.
+    If you want to change that (for example because you run tenpy on a cluster), take a look at :mod:`tenpy/tools/process`.

 Including tenpy into PYTHONPATH
 -------------------------------